GradualQuanta/minichain/mfs/README.txt

 ## README

-lib is a git submodules and need to be checked out (if recursive clone hasnot been done) with
+lib is a git submodules and
+(if a recursive clone has not been done) it needs to be checked out with the following commands

 git submodule update --init --recursive git pull --recurse-submodules